kolbyn24/Notes/03 - Content/Host Persistence.md

 Persistence is a method of regaining or maintaining access to a compromised machine, without having to exploit the initial compromise steps all over again.
 Workstations are volatile since users tend to logout or reboot them frequently.

+### SharPersist

+ [SharPersist](https://github.com/fireeye/SharPersist) is a Windows persistence toolkit written by FireEye.
+It's written in C#, so can be executed via `execute-assembly`

 ### Task Scheduler

+^a718ec

 Encoding the payload